DrDab/LaunchTestRun/README.md

 - ``cpid`` is the ID # for the problem you want to define.
 - ``title`` is the title for the problem you want to define.
 - ``description`` is the description for the problem you want to define.
+- ``pdf`` is the URL link to the PDF file that you want to be displayed with the problem.
 - ``setinfo`` is the information about the problem set that the problem you want to define comes from.
 - ``samplein`` is the name of the sample input file.
 (The input given to the user-uploaded program)
 - ``sampleout`` is the name of the sample output file.
 (The output expected for the input)